aaarunan/start-code2022/readme.md

 This application tries to predict what the end score of a football match is by using random forest generation.
 The project was created within 48 hours.
 The app was created with Vue.js as frontend with an API created with FastAPI.
 The library sklearn was used for creating the ai.

+This project was created by: Arunan Gnanasekaran arunang2212@gmail.com, Eric Bieszczad-Stie ericb@gmail.com and Vicotor Sebastian Immanuel Kremmers Bugge vkbugge@hotmail.com, as a prototype for StartCode 2021.

+This project was created by: Arunan Gnanasekaran arunang2212@gmail.com, Trym Gudvangen trym.gudvangen@gmail.com and Victor Sebastian Immanuel Kremmers Bugge vkbugge@hotmail.com, as a solution for sportradars case presented on StartCode 2022.